ciwchris/blog/posts/science-is-peculiar-in-decision-making.md

 > These kinds of questions, which we all face routinely, simply do not submit to scientific solutions.
 We cannot make one choice and see how the experiment comes out, then rewind the tape and make the other choice to determine the outcome in the alternative scenario.
 Rather, we have a one-time shot at our most important decisions.
 We are forced to rely on intuition, on experience, on the advice of friends, on precarious projections into the future, and, in the end, on our gut feelings about what is likely to prove "right" in a given situation.

-### Conclusion

 He later sums it up nicely stating "normal mode" choices are:

 > the blend of intuition, analysis, and hopeful commitment

+### Conclusion

 I've heard about the head, heart, and gut triad before and an aim in life is being able to listen to each.
-To have the three be able to communicate to each other.
+To have the three be able to communicate with each other.
 I like the manner in which Bill Newsome describes this.
 I need this lesson repeated often.
 I found his approach refreshing.
-It has given me renewed motitvation to step into this "human condition", although I still find I am hesitant to say embrace this "human condition".
+It has given me renewed motivation to step into this "human condition", although I still find I am hesitant to say embrace this "human condition".